buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 tables/non-functional-requirements.md
 ```

-Like the requirements in {@tbl:functional-requirements}, the PoC will
+Like the requirements in {@tbl:functional-requirements}, the POC will
 not meet all NFRs that are stated in {@tbl:non-functional-requirements}.
 Further
-work is needed to complete the PoC to a production ready software.
+work is needed to complete the POC to a production ready software.

 ## Contrast